antoniotaranto/django-permissionsx/docs/tutorial/index.rst

 ---
 :class:`permissionsx.models.Arg`

-:class:`Arg` is used when permissions need to be evaluated against another object attached to the :class:`HttpRequest` instance.
+:class:`Arg` is used when permissions checking involves passing parameter to a method of an object attached to the request.
 This is most often used for checking access to specific objects, e.g.:

 .. code-block:: python